fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - **Description**
     - **Reference**
   * - **notification_id**
     - REQUIRED.
-It MUST be equal to the ``notification_id`` value returned in the Credential Response by the PID/(Q)EAA Provider.
+It MUST be equal to the ``notification_id`` value returned in the Credential Response by the Credential Issuer.
     - Section 10.1 of [`OpenID4VCI`_].
   * - **event**
     - REQUIRED.
 Type of the notification event.
 It MUST be a case sensitive string and it MUST support the following values: